 MacDonald Moot Court Renovation

-In 1932 Cornell University Law School moved into the just-completed Myron Taylor Hall, a stately Gothic building by architects Eggers and Higgins.
-Its long and narrow moot court room was renovated and reconfigured in the 1980s to add functionality, but left outstanding issues such as its poor acoustics and lighting.
-The room also lacked any audiovisual system.
+In 1932, Cornell University Law School moved into the just-completed Myron Taylor Hall, a stately Gothic building by architects Eggers and Higgins.
+Its long and narrow moot court room was renovated and reconfigured in the 1980s to add functionality, but left outstanding issues - such as its poor acoustics and lighting.
+The room also lacked any audiovisual systems.
 For presentations or hearings, participants would literally roll in a chalkboard or projector.

-Working closely with the law school, KSS Architects designed a renovation that will finally make the space into a world-class moot court room and teaching facility.
-The project preserves the space’s collegiate Gothic architectural character while improving the seating configuration, lighting and accessibility.
-A new acoustical system seamlessly integrates into the room’s grand barrel vault ceiling, and the new audiovisual systems look as if they were part of the original design.
+Working closely with the law school, KSS Architects designed a renovation that would finally make the space into a world-class moot court room and teaching facility.
+The project preserved the space’s collegiate Gothic architectural character while improving the seating configuration, lighting and accessibility.
+A new acoustical system was integrated seamlessly into the room’s grand barrel vault ceiling, and the new audiovisual systems look as if they were part of the original design.

-The moot court room will have tiered seating for 100 students and a judges’ bench, petitioner and respondent tables and jury box made accessible in a manner that blends with the architectural surroundings.
-Vibrant, rich finishes such as raised oak wall panels and oak and leather furnishings give the room a reverent but engaging atmosphere.
+The moot court room features tiered seating for 100 students and a judges’ bench, petitioner and respondent tables and jury box made accessible in a manner that blends with the architectural surroundings.
+Rich, vibrant finishes, such as raised oak wall panels and oak and leather furnishings, give the room a reverent but engaging atmosphere.